Catherine Halcomb Yoga Teacher

 these series classes are for students who already have a foundation in at least one of the prelude forms.
 Refinement of the preludes will be given and classes will work in the full practice format.
 Students will be exposed to primary asana work.
 6 months-1 year minimum experience with Shadow Yoga is required to attend this class.
 Classes are taught by Catherine Halcomb-LaBarbera.
 This systematic way of learning leaves the student with the understanding and skills necessary to move toward a more powerful, effective and enjoyable yoga practice.

-these series classes are for anyone who has attended an Introduction to Shadow Yoga class or the Shadow Yoga Prep class.
+these series classes are for anyone new to shadow yoga or students who have attended an Introduction to Shadow Yoga class or the Shadow Yoga Prep class.
 Students will learn one of the three prelude forms and the beginning forward bends and seats.
 Shadow Yoga is taught in a series format, each class builds on the previous class leaving the student with a solid foundation in Shadow Yoga.
 Keep in mind that it can take up to 5-7 years to become proficient in one of the prelude forms of Shadow Yoga.
 Beginners Welcome.
 Shadow Yoga integrates the common principals shared by yoga asana, martial arts, dance and the Ayurveda and Siddha systems of medicine.
 By practicing Shadow Yoga sequences one develops lightness, strength, flexibility and agility.

 Shadow Yoga is taught in a series class style where students sign up for an 8 week class.
 In the course of 8 weeks students are introduced to one of the three prelude forms of Shadow Yoga.
 During this time students are guided through the learning of the stances, warrior forms, sun forms and uddiyana bandha.
 Once the prelude is learned asana-vinyasa is introduced.
 This systematic way of learning leaves the student with the understanding and skills necessary to move toward a more powerful, effective and enjoyable yoga practice.